fmartinv/fmartinv/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=fmartinv&label=Profile%20views&color=0e75b6&style=flat" alt="fmartinv" /> </p>

-- 🔭 I’m currently working on **REACT, E2E TESTING, JEST, TYPESCRIPT**
+- 🔭 I’m currently working on **PLAYWRIGHT, E2E TESTING, BDD, TYPESCRIPT**

-- 🌱 I’m currently learning ** GQL, NODE js, NEXT js  **
+- 🌱 I’m currently learning ** C# **

 - 👯 I’m looking to collaborate on **SAAS inovate projects**

-- 💬 Ask me about **React, Playwright, typescript**
+- 💬 Ask me about **Playwright, typescript**

 - 📫 How to reach me **fmartinvillaf@gmail.com**

-- 📄 Know about my experiences I ‘m a frontend developer, from Argentina, based in Spain  with more than two years of experience working in react framework also  in technologies such as JavaScript, React-Redux, Playwright, Jest, CSS, Node and HTML.
+- 📄 Know about my experiences I ‘m a QA specialist, from Argentina, based in Alicante  Spain  with two years of experience working as qa and also with experience as frontend developer with React and Typescript.

-- My goal´s to Keep working an grow personal and profesional as a Frontend dev in advance to be in some point a fullStack engineer!
+- My goal´s to Keep working an grow personal and profesional as QA!

 - ⚡ Fun fact **I'm also a mountaineer and love to play guitar and passionate about cycling.**